-Jim and Carole married in 1965 and soon after Jim entered service in the Army as an officer with the Judge Advocate General's Corps from 1966 - 1970.
-This time
+Jim and Carole married in 1965 and soon after Jim entered service in the Army as an officer with the Judge

 Upon return to Kenton, Jim joined the law practice of Paul McKinley, Sr. and was soon elected to serve as the Hardin County Prosecutor from 1972 - 1976.
 Until his passing in 2011, Jim continued to practice law with Paul McKinley, Jr. He had a long and well-respected legal career and never lost his love of the law.